stardusteight-d4c/freeway_v1.0/README.md

 # freeway_v0.1
-Project for a version of the Freeway game programmed at Alura.
+Project for a version of the Freeway game.
 I used the HTML5 <canvas> element and its JavaScript API to manipulate images, control audio streams and render images by capturing the HTML5 <img> element with the getElementById() method and assigning it to a variable, later being manipulated with the